The Future of Deportations Under Trump

 There is no priority anymore.
 The language in the order says that any unauthorized immigrant convicted of any crime can be deported.
 It makes no distinction between what type of crime this will be, which Leopold said has the potential to put murder on par with rolling through a stop sign.

 One of the most controversial terms in the order is a line that makes acts that might “constitute a chargeable criminal offense” deportable.
 This has been interpreted as meaning an immigrant doesn’t have to be convicted of a crime, doesn’t even have to be charged with a crime, they just need to have probably committed one.
 Lawyers say this will likely be used to deport anyone who crossed the border outside of an immigration checkpoint.
-The distinction lies in whether someone overstayed a visa, and or if the person crossed the border through the desert.
+The distinction lies in whether someone overstayed a visa, or if the person crossed the border through the desert.

 Migrants who come to the U.S. on a visa, then overstay their visa, pass through immigration checks.
 And because overstaying a visa is a civil offense, this would not be a deportable crime, Leopold said.
 But migrants who crossed the border through the deserts of any border state, avoiding customs checkpoints, would have committed a criminal offense by entering the U.S. illegally.
 If ICE agents can get an immigrant to admit they crossed this way, it could be taken as a “chargeable criminal offense,” and therefore a deportable offense.
 Leopold called it a “tool to criminalize the undocumented population.”